 Potholes are taken care of as soon as they are detected by the city staff or reported by the public.

 The Institute for Transportation has a formula used by the City Engineer to determine the standard for which roads are picked to be resurfaced.
 The City develops a resurfacing list based on these criteria along with the funds available for paving.

 Street Closing & Detours

-During construction and special events, streets are barricade closed or partly closed by the Division of Streets.
+During construction and special events, streets are barricaded, closed or partly closed, by the Division of Streets.
 Traffic is re-routed for safety.